-True North is dedicated to helping all those who suffer from mental health issues, regardless of age, race, gender identity, or sexual orientation.
+True North is dedicated to helping all those who suffer from mental health issues.
 We practice a holistic approach to mental health.
 How we think, feel, and behave is the result of complex interactions between our biological, psychological, social, and environmental factors.
 The therapeutic approaches our team uses take each of these factors into account.
 Our team includes registered psychologists, social workers.
 We are also pleased to have psychiatrists as part of our team to exclusively serve our military and veteran population.

 Counselling & Therapy